drtaissa/drtaissa.github.io/cv/index.md

 ## POSTERS

- * August 2018, “Unravelling the sulphur chemistry of AGB stars”, IAU Symposium 343: Why Galaxies Care About AGB Stars, Vienna, Austria
+ * August 2018, *“Unravelling the sulphur chemistry of AGB stars”*, IAU Symposium 343: Why Galaxies Care About AGB Stars, Vienna, Austria
- * July 2015, “Sulphur-bearing molecules in the AGB star R Doradus”, ESO STEPS Workshop, Garching, Germany
+ * July 2015, *“Sulphur-bearing molecules in the AGB star R Doradus”*, ESO STEPS Workshop, Garching, Germany
- * July 2014, “Detailed modelling of the circumstellar line emission around the S star W Aquilae", Why Galaxies Care About AGB Stars III, Vienna, Austria
+ * July 2014, *“Detailed modelling of the circumstellar line emission around the S star W Aquilae"*, Why Galaxies Care About AGB Stars III, Vienna, Austria
- * March 2013, “Chemical inventory of AGB star W Aquilae with Herschel HIFI”, SRS meeting (Svenska Rymdforskares Samarbetsgrupp), Kiruna, Sweden
+ * March 2013, *“Chemical inventory of AGB star W Aquilae with Herschel HIFI”*, SRS meeting (Svenska Rymdforskares Samarbetsgrupp), Kiruna, Sweden
- * June 2012, “Modelling the AGB star W Aquilae”, Chemistry and Infrared Spectroscopy of Interstellar Dust Summer School, Cuijk, the Netherlands
+ * June 2012, *“Modelling the AGB star W Aquilae”*, Chemistry and Infrared Spectroscopy of Interstellar Dust Summer School, Cuijk, the Netherlands
- * July 2011, “Is there a third parameter in the Tully-Fisher relation?”, 2011 Annual Scientific Meeting of the Astronomical Society of Australia, Adelaide, Australia
+ * July 2011, *“Is there a third parameter in the Tully-Fisher relation?”*, 2011 Annual Scientific Meeting of the Astronomical Society of Australia, Adelaide, Australia
- * May 2011, “Do disk galaxies have different central velocity dispersions at a given rotational velocity?”
-218th Meeting of the American Astronomical Society, Boston, USA
+ * May 2011, *“Do disk galaxies have different central velocity dispersions at a given rotational velocity?”* 218th Meeting of the American Astronomical Society, Boston, USA
- * September 2010, “The importance of understanding the Tully-Fisher relation”, UpSkills GR Poster Competition, 2nd Place, the Melbourne School of Graduate Research
+ * September 2010, *“The importance of understanding the Tully-Fisher relation”*, UpSkills GR Poster Competition, 2nd Place, the Melbourne School of Graduate Research

 ## CONFERENCE PROCEEDINGS

-### Detailed Modelling of the Circumstellar Envelope of the S-type AGB Star W Aquilae
+* __Detailed Modelling of the Circumstellar Envelope of the S-type AGB Star W Aquilae__
 T. Danilovich, P. Bergman, K. Justtanont, R. Lombaert M. Maercker, H. Olofsson, S. Ramstedt and P. Royer

-### “Why Galaxies Care about AGB Stars III: A Closer Look in Space and Time”,
+* __“Why Galaxies Care about AGB Stars III: A Closer Look in Space and Time”__,
 Proceedings of a conference held 28 July – 1 August 2014, at University Campus, Vienna, Austria.
 Edited by F. Kerschbaum, R. F. Wing, and J. Hron.
 ASP Conference Series, Vol. 497.
 San Francisco: Astronomical Society of the Pacific, 2015